luxludem/CSCE-121/README.md

 # CSCE-121
-These were my first homework's at Texas A&amp;M in C++
+These were some of my assignments at Texas A&M in C++